 The metal bar fence on the side of the Open Space, which is 1 meter high (around 39.3 inches), had some broken parts, one of which was tighten with rope and tape.
 The two gates were also not working properly and one had been fixed with a rope.
 In addition, in the dog area we found broken glasses, beer cans, other rubbish and a lot of unpicked dog mess (unfortunately you can’t see it in the photos).
 At the time of our visit the dog area was quite muddy.

 The edge with the street is enclosed by a high brick walls and fence.

 Apparently the contractor for the mainteinance of Camden’s grounds has recently changed, so maybe there is hope that they will do a better job…

-I would love to hear about your experience and any suggestions you may have about how to improve these dog areas reviews!
+We would love to hear about your experience and any suggestions you may have.
 You can get in touch leaving a comment below or via email at hello(at)thelondog.com